Simple Recipe For Venison Summer Sausage in the Oven

 - 4 tablespoons of Morton Tender Quick Salt - Quick salt is specific to the Morton brand.
 Other curing salts or even curing sugars may be substituted.
 However, sea salt or table salt can never be substitute for curing salts and you should not vary the specified amounts.
 Quick salt is composed of a set ratio of high grade salt, sugar and other curing ingredients.

 *If you want your sausage rolls to pop with flavor and a little heat, try working a combination of cheese and jalapeno peppers into your ground meat mixture.
-The mixture gives the sliced sausage an attractive marbled appearance, and cheddar compliments the venison.
+The spicy summer sausage seasoning gives the sliced sausage an attractive marbled appearance, and cheddar compliments the venison.

 - 2 jalapeno peppers, diced